ChevanR/Project5-6/README.md

-# VR and haptic integration project
+# VR and Haptic Integration Project

 This project aims to revolutionize remote VR experiences by integrating cutting-edge haptic feedback through cloud technology, providing users with a truly immersive XR environment.